advancedtelematic/treehub/README.md

 `ostree` repository storage for ATS Garage.

-Currently a very simple version of this service is implemented.
-Only POST of refs and objects is supported and no verification on the objects is done by client or server.

-- No authentication mechanism is implemented.

 - No storage of static deltas.

-- Object binary blobs are stored in a mysql database, which limits the number of objects that can be accepted and the size of the blobs.

 - The client implementation is a very hacky bash script.